heartshaped green leaves of kawakawa

 Kawakawa

-One perfect kawakawa leaf amongst it's holey siblings, 400mm, f2.8, 160s, ISO 400, 0EV, #artofbirding2020 #aob2020week2
+One perfect kawakawa leaf amongst its holey siblings, 400mm, f2.8, 1/60s, ISO 400, 0EV, #artofbirding2020 #aob2020week2

 Some people dislike the holey nature of kawakawa (Piper excelsum), but I think it gives this under-rated native shrub some personality.
-Each leaf is uniquely carved out by the every-hungry kawakawa looper moth caterpillar.
+Each leaf is uniquely carved out by the ever-hungry kawakawa looper moth caterpillar.
 The birds adore the fruit and I adore a nice cup of peppery Kawakawa Fire tea.

 It's week 2 in the 2020 Art of Birding challenge, and it was a simple one - to get inspired by leafy greens.
-Though my apologies to our snowed-in Northern Hemisphere participants who had much more of a challenge on their hands.
-I'm so glad so many of you were able to uncover some evergreen leaves.
+Though my apologies to our snowed-in Northern Hemisphere participants, who had much more of a challenge on their hands.
+I'm so glad many of you were able to uncover some evergreen leaves.

 I love taking photos of leaves, and often use them in my art by overlaying them with textures and collaging them to make leaf arrangements.
 Two examples are:

-Photoart of kaka amongst leaves
+Photo-art of kākā amongst leaves

-Photo-art of a bird on a branch with spider web
+Photo-art of a toutouwai with spider web

 Do you have a favourite leaf?